shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Syncers
 =======
-Base class in charge of initially determining whether to accept events from ShotGrid and Jira for syncing.
+Base class in charge of initially determining whether to accept events from Flow Production Tracking and Jira for syncing.
 If accepted, it then passes on the event to a Handler to process the event.

 This must be subclassed to implement a list of Handlers to dispatch